-Personal growth is all about improving yourself to create the life that you want.
+Personal growth is the process of improving yourself to create the life that you want.
 The purpose of these lessons is to empower you to create that life.

-The lessons will focus on personal growth, but they will also cover all areas of life, including relationships, health, finances and happiness.
+The lessons will focus on personal growth primarily, but they will also touch on relationships, health, finances and happiness.

-The information in these lessons is for informational purposes only.
-All the lessons are opinion and are not meant to be professional advice.
+The information in these lessons is opinion and for informational purposes only.
 You are reading them at your own risk and you are fully responsible for your own life.